Aaronrg/modpack/README.md

 Download the 2 server packages to your Xonotic/data folder & make sure they're available on your map download server

 To update, run this from a terminal in the esk-modpack folder: git pull
-Once this finishes, repeat previous usage steps
+Once this finishes, repeat previous usage steps.

+Test.